-E. If it is determined that your matter cannot be resolved at the school level, the Parent Coordinator will immediately refer your complaint to your DFA or BFA.
-The Parent Coordinator will let you know if your complaint has been referred to the DFA or BFA and when you can expect to receive a response.
+E. If it is determined that your matter cannot be resolved at the school level, the Parent Coordinator will immediately refer your complaint to the District Office.
+The Parent Coordinator will let you know if your complaint has been referred to the District and when you can expect to receive a response.

 At the Borough or District Level

-Once your complaint has been received, the DFA or BFA, on behalf of the community or high school superintendent, as appropriate, will contact you to discuss the issue and any steps you and/or school staff have taken to address it.
-The DFA or BFA will then work with you to resolve the matter.
+Once your complaint has been received, Family Support Coordinator, on behalf of the community or high school superintendent, as appropriate, will contact you to discuss the issue and any steps you and/or school staff have taken to address it.
+The Family Support Coordinator will then work with you to resolve the matter.
 This may involve contacting officials at the school, district, or borough level.

-If the DFA or BFA is unable to resolve your complaint, he or she will refer your case to the Chancellor’s Office/Division of Family and Community Engagement for further review.
+If the District Office is unable to resolve your complaint, he or she will refer your case to the Chancellor’s Office/Division of Family and Community Engagement for further review.
 You will be told if your issue is referred.

 At the Central Level